EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 ```
 const age = 100;
+const name = 'Helga';
 const person = {
-    name: 'Maria',
+  name: name,
-    age,
+  age: age,
-}
+};
+// can be shortened to
+const person = { name, age };
+console.log(person);
 ```
 - if property and value are the same, it's possible to shorten to the property

 ### Create own properties

 ```
-const age = 100;
 const person = {
-    name: 'Maria',
+  name: 'Helga',
-    age,
+  age: 100,
   'cool-dude': true,
   'really cool': true,
   '777': true,
-}
+};
+console.log(person); // {777: true, name: 'Helga', age: 100, cool-dude: true, really cool: true}
 ```

-- `'cool-dude'` will show up as a property with a dash in it
+- you can have properties with a dash in them
-- `'really cool'`, spaces are possible in a property
+- you can have properties with spaces in them

 **Reasoning to always put a comma at the end of the last property value pair**

-- putting a new property value pair below the last one _way_ later in a coding process won't lead to a Syntax Error because of the missing comma
-- when a Syntax Error is shown because of that missing comma, it will complain about the _newly_ added line - even though the comma is missing in the line _before_
+- when a Syntax Error is shown because of a missing comma it will complain about the _newly_ added line - even though the comma is missing in the line _before_
 - more important: Git
   - the person that has to add the next property value pair does not only have to add the new line but also needs to touch the line before to only add a comma
   - with Git Blame, that line will then fall on that person even though another person wrote the original code